LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/ResearchSoftwareEngineeringSyllabusNew.md

 Instructor(s): To be defined

-Number of ECTS: 2 ECTS
+Number of ECTS: (TBD)

-Number of hours: 50 hours of total work.
+Number of hours: 52 hours of total work.

-- 24 hours of classes/tutorials over 5 weeks.
+- 16 hours of classes/tutorials, over 4 weeks.
-- 6 hours of self guided exercises.
+-  4 hours of evaluation work, over 1 week
-- 20 hours of evaluation work.
+- 32 hours of self guided exercises.

 ## Course description
 The aim of this course is learn how to construct reliable, readable, efficient research software in a collaborative environment.